 Just before Verkasjön, you can refill water at the Andrarum fire station just before the old alum works.
-See the photo I have taken of the sign and notice board at the Verkasjön shelter site.
 There is enough room to pitch a tent here too if you are planning to camp here.
 Although, today I noticed that there were a lot of nice sites to make camp along the trail between Agusa and Verkasjön.
 The day before I noticed that there were not any decent sites to camp along the trail before reaching Agusa.

 After Verkasjön you are on section 7 which takes you past the waterfall at Hallamölla.
 Once again you are in some gorgeous country here with elevations and streams until you reach Vantalängan and the last leg to the trail head.

 From Vantalängan you pass through nature reserve again.
 Climbing up to an overlook you can see over the whole area and down to Brösarp.

 I overtook a lot of locals out walking in this section of the trail.
 They all looked a bit strange at me in my base layer while I passed them.
 They were all wrapped up in thick winter jackets and warm beanies etc. I had a bit of a chuckle to myself.